 Rules of Debate

 Freedom of speech is one of the most important privileges enjoyed by Members of Parliament.
-This freedom is circumscribed, however, by the necessity of maintaining order and decorum when debate is taking place.
-Thus, the right to speak is tempered by the written rules of the House which are, in general, limitations on what may be said, and when, by whom and for how long.
+This freedom is limited, however, by the necessity to maintain order and decorum when debate is taking place.
+Thus, the right to speak is tempered by the written rules of the House which are, in general, limitations on what may be said, when, by whom and for how long.

 - proper attire;

 - the quoting and tabling of documents in debate;